catalyst/developing-with-cwp/slides/docs/07_InstallingAModule.md

 ### The Emails ModelAdmin

 At present if you go to the CMS and look for your Managed Email dataobject you won't find a way to create them.
-This is another big difference between DataObjects and Pages: pages can always be created via the Site Stree, but DataObjects have no singular place for creation by default.
+This is another big difference between DataObjects and Pages: pages can always be created via the Sitetree, but DataObjects have no singular place for creation by default.

 #### The Emails ModelAdmin